programming-notes/javascript-from-ruby-challenge/README.md

 order or jump around from place to place - whichever is better for you.

 Be sure to practice what you've learned by completing the drills (linked to at the end of each section).
-Clone the [javascipt-drils repo](../../../javascript-drills) and follow along as you complete each section.
-Be sure to read javascript-drills README.
+Clone the [javascipt-drils repo](../../../javascript-drills-challenge) and follow along as you complete each section.
+Be sure to read javascript-drills-challenge README.
 It includes instructions for running the drills locally using Node.

 Have fun!